priyanshu-profile/TRIP-NEGOTIATOR/README.md

 This repository contains the dataset and code for our paper titled [TRIP NEGOTIATOR: A Travel Persona-aware Reinforced Dialogue Generation Model for Personalized Integrative Negotiation in Tourism](https://2024.emnlp.org/program/accepted_findings/)

 ## Code
-The folder TRIP_NEGOTIATOR contains contains the code for the proposed TRIP NEGOTIATOR architecture.
+The folder TRIP-NEGOTIATOR contains contains the code for the proposed TRIP NEGOTIATOR architecture.

 ## DEAL Dataset Request Access

+The sample dataset can be found in sample_dataset.csv.
-To request access to the DEAL dataset, fill out the agreement form linked here.
+To request full access to the DEAL dataset, fill out the agreement form linked here.

 ## Citations